 Added to that, towards the end of 2019, he and a few other students from the course founded Lunchbox Games.
 They are currently in development of their first major project which they hope to turn into a commercial success.

 All of his life he has struggled with education because he has ADHD.
-On the Games Design course he was met with full understanding from my tutors and actually encouraged to bring it into his work.
+On the Games Design course he was met with full understanding from his tutors and actually encouraged to bring it into his work.

 All of the tutors have industry experience or are currently in the industry themselves and there are great connections to current industry professionals.